-We have audited the financial statements of Shoal Lake Cree Nation, which comprise the consolidated statement of financial position as at March 31, 2019 and the consolidated statements of operations, change in net debt and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Shoal Lake Cree Nation, which comprise the consolidated statement of financial position as at March 31, 2020 and the consolidated statements of operations, change in net debt and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Shoal Lake Cree Nation as at March 31, 2019, and the results of its operations and its cash flows for the year then ended in accordance with the applicable financial reporting framework.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Shoal Lake Cree Nation as at March 31, 2020, and the results of its operations and its cash flows for the year then ended in accordance with the Public Sector Accounting Standards.